Priyadan/Reading-Excel-file-and-passing-SQL-like-queries/README.md

 #Reading-Excel-file-and-passing-SQL-like-queries

-Run script in same folder
+Run script in same folder as excel sheet